cose-wg/CBOR-certificates/draft-raza-ace-cbor-certificates.md

 )
 ~~~~~~~~~~~

-The CBOR encoding (CBOR sequence) of the CBOR certificate is the following byte string
+The CBOR encoding (CBOR sequence) of the CBOR certificate is XXX bytes

 ~~~~~~~~~~~
 01431282696B52464320746573742043411A5E0BE1001A601896004601234567